 It is no surprise that socialism evades facts about the nature of the political system it works to achieve.
 The whole idea that animates the drive for socialism, the idea that human life would be improved by eliminating capitalism, is itself founded on similar evasions of basic facts.

 I believe that those who are willing to study the facts carefully will realize that the entire edifice of socialist thought evades everything we know about human social and economic life.
 It evades that the root of production is the individual human mind, not the labor of brute muscle or blind “economic forces.”
 It evades that capitalists add value to workers’ labors by conceiving of new goods and services and coordinating the capital, labor, and marketing necessary to produce them.
 It evades that individuals have free will and can accept the opportunities capitalists offer, or not (whether the invitation to work with them, or to consume their products).
-And, as a consequence, it evades that the result of the violent expropriation of private property and vestment of it in the state cannot create a peaceful and prosperous society.
+And, as a consequence, it evades that the violent expropriation of private property and vestment of it in the state cannot create a peaceful and prosperous society.

 - Bhaskar Sunkara, The Socialist Manifesto (New York: Basic Books, 2019), 17, 26, 81.